 Childhood is an age of dynamic growth and development.
 A nourishing diet filled with adequate vitamins, minerals, proteins, and fiber is mandatory for any kid.
 Having a fiber-rich diet can help children in various ways.

-- Soluble fiber found in beans, flaxseeds, and oats has been proven to reduce bad
+- Soluble fiber found in beans, flaxseeds, and oats has been proven to reduce bad cholesterol, LDL which can lead to obesity and several cardiovascular diseases.
+This can lower the risk of childhood obesity which affects 1 out 6 children and teens in the US.1

 - Dietary fiber slows the absorption of sugar.
 It doesn’t cause any sudden spikes in blood glucose levels as a result has a protective role against type 2 diabetes in children.2